Your Guide To The Remote Work Salaries [INFOGRAPHIC]

 A Dubai-based company looking to penetrate the East Coast market in the US, for example, might seek out a New York content creator to power their product or service campaign with an authentic, local voice or aesthetic.
 And guess what, that local copywriter or videographer will be able to demand the big bucks.

 Just like the trend itself, remote work statistics around income is still very much a work in progress.
 There’s not a whole lot of data out there.
 But we can still extract a lot of value from reports and surveys around the Gig Economy, such as The Payoneer Freelancer Income Survey 2018, which is derived from a sample group of more than 21,000 freelancers from 170 countries.

 No surprises that most remote work is generated out of the mega-economies of North America and Europe.
 But expect Latin America and Asia (and potentially the emerging markets of the Middle East and Africa) to make some gains in the coming decades.
 China alone would be the one to watch.

-👁️👁️👁️ Look inside the Remote-how Academy.
-Watch free video lesson: Locating and identifying best remote jobs
+👁️👁️👁️ Look inside the Accelerator.
+Watch free video lesson: Setting a remote work schedule.

 Remote workers – hourly rates

 It’s official.
 Remote workers would be best served to target UK companies, with Canadian and American companies your next best shot.
 Just keep in mind that these figures are based on US dollars, so the landscape may look a little different now, given the recent fluctuations in the British pound.

 The legal fraternity was always going to enjoy the highest rates.
 Interestingly, there seems to be a large middle ground with rates generally even across the board, from IT & Programming to Sales & Marketing.